Nigella Toasted Marshmallow and Rhubarb Cake Recipe

 • 100g caster sugar

-• 6 large eggs, at room temperature
+• 6 large eggs, at room temperature (separated into yolks and whites)

-• 1 lemon (zest and 2 tbsp juice)
+• 1 lemon (zested and juiced)

-• 100ml full-fat milk
+• 100ml full-fat milk, at room temperature

 • 25g cornflour

-• 2 tsp baking powder
+• 2 teaspoons baking powder

-• ½ tsp bicarbonate of soda
+• 1/2 teaspoon bicarbonate of soda

-• ¼ tsp fine sea salt
+• 1/4 teaspoon fine sea salt

-• 6 egg whites (from above eggs)
+• 6 egg whites (saved from the eggs above)

 • 350g caster sugar